EVerest/EVerest/CONTRIBUTING.md

 or change.

-For a description of the roles and responsibilities of the various members of the EVerest community, see the [governance policy], and for further details, see the project's [Technical Charter].
+For a description of the roles and responsibilities of the various members of the EVerest community, see the [Governance Policy], and for further details, see the project's [Technical Charter].

 Briefly, Contributors are anyone who submits content to the project, Committers